 BiomedicalEditor Header

-Medical Editing Credentials
+Scientific and Medical Editing Credentials

 But I have had a passion for language and science since early childhood.
-These two interests led to an unusual pairing of studies in English and science, which laid the groundwork for a career in medical editing.
+These two interests led to an unusual pairing of studies in English and science, which laid the groundwork for a career in medical and scientific editing.

-I began editing in a medical research lab 20 years ago when a clinician asked me to review submissions for a medical book.
+I began editing in a medical research lab 30 years ago when a clinician asked me to review submissions for a medical book.
 That first step led to a position as course materials editor at a distance education university.

-I have worked in my specialty—biomedical editing—as a freelance editor for 10 years.
+I have worked in my specialty—biomedical editing—as a freelance editor for 20 years.

 What Can You Expect When You Hire Me?